 I can’t guarantee that I will never have to make a negative phone call home.
 If I’m getting an earful about how Ms. Smith gave Ashley an assigned seat next to a girl she had a fight with during 5th grade, then I’m definitely going to make sure I don’t make the same mistake.

 4. Join the fan club

 Parents of “perfect children” love to brag about their children.
-Give them things to brag about.
+Give them information to brag about.
 This goes beyond making positive calls about academics and behavior.
-Find cool and neat things that YOU appreciate about the student that parent may not have seen or noticed and share them with the parent:
+Find cool and neat things that YOU appreciate about the student that parent may not have seen or noticed, and share them with the parent: